mitchlloyd/mitchlloyd.github.io/_posts/2015-11-01-still-programming-2.md

 We've covered some common thoughts about eliminating programmers by making their jobs easy enough for anyone to do in [part 1]({{page.previous.url}}).
-Now we need to tackle the question of whether a computers will learn to program and eliminate programming jobs.
+Now we need to tackle the question of whether computers will learn to program and eliminate programming jobs.

 We Don't Need Computers That Can Program